who we best help

 How we help

 Are you interested in how exactly we help our clients?
 We value the usage of evidence based therapy techniques that have demonstrated positive outcomes and improvement in symptoms in large scale studies and research.
 In other words, evidence based treatments are backed by scientific evidence.
 We have extensive advanced training in these specific therapy styles.
 Our clients find these styles to be direct, empathic, and solution focused.
+All the details and data are below for those of you that are interested in the science behind our therapy.

 We are trained in the following therapy styles: